HORT - Horticulture & Landscape Des

 This course synthesizes and reinforces a broad range of concepts covered throughout the Environmental Horticulture curriculum and applies this knowledge within new contexts.
 At the end of the semester students take the Certified Plant Professional exam.

-Capstone course for landscape design option.
-Sustainable site design of community green spaces like parks, civic properties, playgrounds, and trails.
-Service-learning design project focused on advanced graphic and verbal communication, stakeholder participation, individual and group work skills, and construction detailing.
+Sustainable site design for parks, civic properties, community organization grounds, playgrounds, or trails.
+Site planning and design processes incorporate landscape performance benefits and measurements.
+Utilizes service-learning design projects focused on advanced graphic and verbal communication, stakeholder participation, individual and group work skills, technical writing, and construction detailing.

 HORT 447.
 Advanced Plant Propagation.
 3 Credits.
 (1 Lec, 2 Lab) F